codeplanner/SpongeBob/README.md

  - Generate all IoC for using the service layer and data layer with Unit Of Work
  - Provide validation when saving
  - Provide possibility for custom validation
- - Provide possibility to generate MVC controllers
+ - Provide possibility to generate ASP.NET MVC controllers
+ - Provide possibility to generate ASP.NET WebAPI controllers
  - Provide possibility to get IoC code for Ninject

 ## How?